But you also want a practical plan.

 Now, I’m not a relationship counselor.
 But I see this as a massive problem in your compatibility.
 You two have a serious divergence of values and priorities, and those need to get aligned.

-Before I began dating Will, I ended a relationship with someone purely based on the fact that I was going to travel for two years.
+I once ended a relationship with someone purely based on the fact that I was going to travel for two years.
 This other guy had a thriving career as a magazine editor and wanted to stay stateside.
 He had zero interest in traipsing the globe.

 I’m proud of him.
 But we’re not compatible.
 In my world, “I never want to travel” is a deal-breaker.